ReadAlongs/SoundSwallower/js/README.md

 There may be a better way to do this, but I am not yet knowledgeable enough in JavaScript to say what it is.

-The JavaScript API will probably change soon, so it is, sadly, not documented here.

 The rest of this file is the documentation inherited from [pocketsphinx.js](http://syl22-00.github.io/pocketsphinx.js/) and will